 According to Statista, almost 60 percent of Internet users in the United States had a YouTube account in the end of 2016.
 Additionally, there are over 1 billion unique users on YouTube each month.
 Those numbers will continue to rise in 2017 as Internet users continue to consume more video content.

 Demonstrating how to use one of your products in a video is a great way to show customers why it will be valuable to them and how they will be able to use it in their everyday lives.
 Whether you sell specialty software or clothing items, videos bring your products to life and actively demonstrate their value.

 From using YouTube for ecommerce business, you can offer additional value to your audience by providing them with helpful information that’s related to your industry, product, or service.
 How-to videos may or may not have to include a product or service you offer.
 For instance, if you offer haircare products, sharing how-to tutorials on the latest trending hairstyles without explicitly mentioning your newest hairspray line will afford value to your audience without making it seem like all you care about is making a sale.

-Tell a Personal Story
+Tell a Personal Story (and keep it real)

 If your most recent product was discovered after you accidentally mixed the wrong chemicals, then create a YouTube video that captures that story.
 Another way to capture the story of your brand is to share videos of your employees conducting everyday operations in the office, field, or lab.
 Even though your work environment might seem commonplace to you, your customers have all different types of lifestyles and backgrounds and will appreciate the transparency behind how you develop your products or services.